 They had given us business-class tickets.
 Open-ended.
-Final destination Sri Lanka, where Spiro Murdock would arrange to get us on to Libya, where the job was.
+Final destination Sri Lanka, where Spiro Murdock, our agent, would arrange to get us on to Libya, where the job was.
 All we had to do was get to Djibouti airport in time for the flight.
-If Santana and I hadn’t buggered about in Mosambique we would have made it.
+If Santana and I hadn’t buggered about in Mozambique we would have made it.
 I texted Sweeney to tell him we’d be late but had no response.
 Santana tried calling him a couple of times, but all he got for his pains was the not-available message.
 It was fairly typical of Sweeney that he’d either let his phone run out of credit, or had forgotten to put it on charge.
 Either way, when we eventually arrived in Djibouti there was a message waiting for us at the Daalo Airways flight desk telling us that he’d gone on.
 We eventually took the Dubai Business-class stopover flight.
-Seventy-two hours in civilization sounded like a bloody fine scheme.
+Seventy-two hours in civilisation sounded like a bloody fine scheme.
 Especially since the tickets also took care of the hotel accommodation.
-Business people live in a world of their own.
-And bloody good luck to them.
+Business people exist in a world of their own.
+And damned good luck to them.

-I’ll tell you what’s simple: death is simple.
+I’ll tell you what is simple: death is simple.